Hozier

-Andrew John Hozier-Byrne (born 17 March 1990), known mononymously as Hozier (/ˈhoʊziɚ/ HOH-zee-ər), is an Irish musician, singer, and songwriter.
-His music primarily draws from folk, soul, and blues, often using religious and literary themes.
-He had his international breakthrough after releasing his debut single "Take Me to Church", which has been certified multi-platinum in several countries.
+Andrew John Hozier-Byrne (born 17 March 1990), known professionally as Hozier (/ˈhoʊziɚ/ HOH-zee-ər), is an Irish musician.
+His music primarily draws from folk, soul and blues, often using religious and literary themes and taking political or social justice stances.

-Born and raised in County Wicklow, Hozier released his debut EP in 2013, featuring "Take Me to Church", which became a rock radio hit in the U.S. and peaked at number two on the Billboard Hot 100.
-His eponymous debut studio album was released in September 2014 to critical acclaim.
-It has been certified 6× platinum in Ireland and multi-platinum in several countries.
-In September 2018, he released an EP titled Nina Cried Power and featured the title track as a single, reaching number one on the Billboard Adult Alternative Songs chart.
-He released his second album Wasteland, Baby! in March 2019, which debuted atop the Irish Albums Chart and the Billboard 200, and has since been certified gold in the U.S.
+His debut single, "Take Me to Church" (2013), became a rock radio hit in the U.S., peaked at number two on the Billboard Hot 100 and was certified multi-platinum in several countries.
+His eponymous debut studio album (2014) has been certified 6× platinum in Ireland and multi-platinum in several other countries.
+His EP Nina Cried Power (2018), which featured the title track as a single, reached number one on the Billboard Adult Alternative Songs chart.
+His second album, Wasteland, Baby!
+(2019), debuted atop the Irish Albums Chart and the Billboard 200, and was certified gold in the U.S. In late 2022, Hozier collaborated with Bear McCreary on the song "Blood Upon the Snow" for the video game God of War: Ragnarök.
+His third studio album, Unreal Unearth (2023), was released on Rubyworks Records and debuted at number one on the Irish and UK charts.
+In 2024, he released the EP Unheard, which includes his first number-one single in Ireland, the US, and the UK, "Too Sweet".
+Time magazine named him one of the 100 most influential people in the world in 2025.

 Early life

-Andrew John Hozier-Byrne was born on 17 March 1990 in Bray, County Wicklow; the son of Raine Hozier-Byrne, an artist, and John Byrne, a local blues drummer who had a day job working at a bank.
-He grew up near Delgany, County Wicklow.
-As a child, Hozier self-identified as a "class clown" and an "unfocused student", calling school a "monotonous nightmare".
-He once worked a job scrubbing toilets at a golf course, which he described as a "good experience of hard work".
-He began writing songs at the age of 15.
-He taught himself guitar and sang in his school choir.
+Hozier was born near Bray, County Wicklow, Ireland on 17 March 1990, the son of Raine Hozier and John Byrne.
+He has one older brother named Jon.
+Around the time he was born, his father John worked as a local banker and in the evenings would play as a jazz and blues drummer.
+His mother Raine was a stay-at-home artist.
+When Hozier was six years old, his father underwent spinal surgery, and although he survived despite numerous complications, he needed a wheelchair from then on.
+Hozier's father was unemployed for a few years, which put a severe financial strain on the family.

+Hozier began writing songs at the age of 15, taught himself guitar and sang in his school choir.
 He was educated at Delgany National School.
-His parents are members of the Quaker faith.
-Despite this, he later attended the Catholic St. Gerard's School before studying music education at Trinity College Dublin.
-He was refused a year's deferral by the college after missing exams to record demos for a music label.
+He was raised a Quaker.
+He later attended St. Gerard's School before studying music education at Trinity College Dublin.
+He missed exams to record demos for a music label and was refused a year's deferral by the college.

 Career

 2008–2012: Beginnings

 While at Trinity, Hozier became involved with the Trinity Orchestra.
-He was a member of the choral ensemble Anúna from 2007 to 2012 and appears as a soloist on their 2014 release Illuminations singing "La Chanson de Mardi Gras".
-He toured and sang with the group internationally including performances in Norway and the Netherlands.
-Hozier played at Oxegen Festival in 2009 and 2010.
-In 2011, he opened up for a performance for Alex Winston in Dublin.
-In 2012, Hozier appeared as a backup singer for Billy Ocean.
+He was a member of and toured with the choral ensemble Anúna from 2009 to 2012 and appeared as a soloist on their 2014 release Illuminations singing "La Chanson de Mardi Gras".
+Hozier played at the Oxegen 2009 and Oxegen 2010 festivals.